Tips to Add Grip to Your Basketball Shoes

 Change the Shoe Sole

-If you’re unhappy with the grip of your existing shoes, consider changing the soles with ones made of rubber or comparable material.
+If you’re unhappy with the grip of your existing shoes, consider replacing the soles with ones made of rubber or comparable material.
 You may also select a sole design that will give more grip on the surface.

 The way you tie your shoelaces can affect the fit of your shoes, which in turn can influence the grip.
 One effective technique is called the “heel lock,” which involves creating a loop with the laces at the top of the shoe.
 Then thread the ends through the loop, creating a secure fit around the ankle.

-Choose the right shoe size
+Right shoe size

 Shoes that are either loose or too tight might interfere with your hold on the court.
 Choose a shoe size that fits snugly but does not pinch or rub.